ZhijingEu/Why_We_Wonder/README.md

 ---

 ## ✨ Tips for Play
 - Be generous: every idea is a gift to the group.
 - Be clear: explain your links so others can follow.
 - Be curious: ask questions, explore, and have fun!

+---

+## 🛠️ How the Game Was Generated
+- **Rules and card text** were developed through collaboration with *ChatGPT-5*.
+- **Card art and hyperlinks** are sourced from [Wikipedia](https://wikipedia.com).
+- **QR Codes** linking to each philosopher’s Wikipedia page were generated programmatically.